ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Toxilord/5th Level/Toxin Duplication.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You empower poisons within a target within range.
+	- You duplicate poisons within a creature within range.
 The target must make a Constitution saving throw.
-Upon a failure, they double their current level of [[Poison Buildup]].
+Upon a failure, they double their current level of [[Poison Buildup]] or [[Volatile Poison Buildup]].
 Upon a success, nothing happens.
 - **Upcasting**:
 	- You cannot upcast this psycast.